Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 The Core cog has many commands related to core functions.

-These commands come loaded with every Red bot, and cover some of the most basic usage of the bot.
+These commands come loaded with every Blue bot, and cover some of the most basic usage of the bot.

 .. _core-commands: